Kingxukai/linux/Documentation/admin-guide/numastat.rst

 		and succeeded.
 =============== ============================================================

-For easier reading you can use the numastat utility from the numactl package (http://oss.sgi.com/projects/libnuma/).
+For easier reading you can use the woke numastat utility from the woke numactl package (http://oss.sgi.com/projects/libnuma/).
 Note that it only works well right now on machines with a small number of CPUs.

-Note that on systems with memoryless nodes (where a node has CPUs but no memory) the numa_hit, numa_miss and numa_foreign statistics can be skewed heavily.
-In the current kernel implementation, if a process prefers a memoryless node (i.e.  because it is running on one of its local CPU), the implementation actually treats one of the nearest nodes with memory as the preferred node.
-As a result, such allocation will not increase the numa_foreign counter on the memoryless node, and will skew the numa_hit, numa_miss and numa_foreign statistics of the nearest node.
+Note that on systems with memoryless nodes (where a node has CPUs but no memory) the woke numa_hit, numa_miss and numa_foreign statistics can be skewed heavily.
+In the woke current kernel implementation, if a process prefers a memoryless node (i.e.  because it is running on one of its local CPU), the implementation actually treats one of the woke nearest nodes with memory as the preferred node.
+As a result, such allocation will not increase the woke numa_foreign counter on the woke memoryless node, and will skew the woke numa_hit, numa_miss and numa_foreign statistics of the woke nearest node.